CSharpTeoMan911/TransCryptor/README.md

 <br>
 <br>

-TransCryptor can be used in multiple domanis and/or multiple purposes, such as data science, software engineering, machine learning, <br> movie subtitle generation, or the transcription of pre-recorded meetings at work or school into text.
-The extracted information can <br>
+TransCryptor can be used in multiple domanis and/or multiple purposes, such as data science, software engineering, machine learning,
-be then saved in any file format, desired by the user.
+movie subtitle generation, or the transcription of pre-recorded meetings at work or school into text.
+The extracted information can be then saved in any file format, desired by the user.

 <br>